vedala/kalyanv_blog/about.md

 ---
 # About Me

-Hi, I am Kalyan Vedala.
-I am a freelance software engineer based in the San Francisco Bay Area.
-My interests include backend engineer and AWS development.
+Hi, my name is Kalyan Vedala.
+I am a software engineer based in the San Francisco Bay Area.
+My interests include web development and cloud computing.